GeorgeWebDevCy/giolou-map/README copy.md

 - Updated route line color and navigation panel layout

 ### 2.142.3
-- Fixed coordinates for Paphos, Polis and airport driving routes
+- Fixed coordinates for Paphos, Giolou and airport driving routes

 ### 2.142.2
-- Updated route labels to direct visitors toward Drouseia
+- Updated route labels to direct visitors toward Giolou
-- Reversed driving routes for Paphos, Polis and the airport
+- Reversed driving routes for Paphos, Giolou and the airport
 ### 2.142.0
 - Reverted plugin to version 2.134.0 state